learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 events using JavaScript.
 We can break down the JavaScript part of web programming into three pillars that involve working with the DOM, JavaScript eventing and communication with the server.
-Now that we've seen how these pillars are connected in the abstract, we are ready to dive in to seeing how they work together in detail.
+Now that we've seen how these pillars are connected in the abstract, we are ready to dive into seeing how they work together in detail.

 <p class='util--hide'>View <a href='https://learn.co/lessons/fewpjs-fewp-example'>Front-End Web Programming Example</a> on Learn.co and start learning to code for free.</p>